 What if one of the parents/guardians is unreachable?

 If you are in need of a letter of consent and one of the parents of a minor exiting Mexico is unreachable, please contact your attorney or local Mexican Embassy or Consulate for further advice.

 Who should I talk to if I have more questions?

-The United States Department of State website includes information regarding this requirement.
+The United States Department of State website "This indicates a link to an external site that may not meet accessibility guidelines." includes information regarding this requirement.
 You may also contact your local Mexican Embassy or Consulate for more information.